-Incorrect statement/ suggestion

-Correction

-7(1) of the PACE Ordinance 2003 which gave the police a power to enter and search any building or vehicle on land specified in the warrant within one month from the date of issue of the warrant and to search for articles in respect of which the application is made and if any articles are found seize such items.
+SPEECH Correction 7(1) of the PACE Ordinance 2003 which gave the police a power to enter and search any building or vehicle on land specified in the warrant within one month from the date of issue of the warrant and to search for articles in respect of which the application is made and if any articles are found seize such items.
 On this occasion no one was at home, so rather than force entry officers climbed through a window to gain access.
 A police officer visited the addressees the following day in order to give each householder the list of property taken and to ensure the occupant had a copy of the warrant.
 They also wished to ensure that the property owner had found the copy as no one had been in when the warrant was executed.

-Regarding statistics from an update on SHG's 10 Year Plan, Councillor Buckley said:

-'My interpretation of these statistics suggests that almost half of all these cases either lack evidence or shouldn't have been in court in the first instance'.

 The figures used by Councillor Buckley are old figures.
 The current 2018/2019 figures show that there were 67 cases heard in the court, 63 resulted in a conviction and in four cases the charged person was not found to be guilty.
 Cases can be withdrawn for a number of reasons prior to an actual court hearing, for example when an Out-of-Court Disposal is agreed or victims and witnesses are no longer willing to support a prosecution and give evidence in court.

-On the subject of courts, Councillor Buckley criticised CID officers for sitting in court 'practically all day even when they are not required to give evidence'.

 There is no victim / witness care service on the Island so on occasions officers will support the family in the role of Family Liaison Officers in certain cases.
 Outside of this CID officers only attend court when required or if the Attorney General's Chambers require them there.

-Councillor Buckley refers to a man who had been arrested and cautioned for tattooing a minor.
-Councillor Buckley states: 'A proactive approach between the parties, a meeting with a councillor or a note of concern to Safeguarding would have addressed the issue.
-Instead we have a young innocent man unaware of his action and consequences who is left with a criminal record'.

 The situation is that this matter was referred to the Police by the Safeguarding Directorate due to the concern about the number of young persons involved and concern regarding the appropriateness of tattooing minors.
 This is something they cannot legally consent to and potentially raised issues from a health perspective.

-The offence is committed under sections 1 and 2 of the Tattooing of Minors Act 1969 which applies to St Helena and is on the list of St Helena's laws.
+The offence is committed under sections 1 and 2 of the Tattoo- ing of Minors Act 1969 which applies to St Helena and is on the list of St Helena's laws.
 The outcome was proportionate to address the concerns raised.
 Incorrect.
-Ultimately the Attorney General's Chambers ratify the charges an accused will face in court during the court proceedings.
+Ultimately the Attorney General's Chambers ratify the charges an accused will face in court during the court pro- ceedings.
 They are skilled, experienced lawyers independent of the police.

-Councillor Buckley criticised the police for charging people with a higher offence than they have evidence for.

 This is incorrect.

-another Directorate.

-There are now more applicants than there are roles in the Police Service.
+There are now more applicants than there are roles in the Po- lice Service.
 Officers are not leaving as they once were.
 This is due to the training they receive and the leadership within the Directorate.

-This [police] unprofessionalism...has led to young officers leaving the force and recently officers have been stood down.
-This could create a recruitment issue.'

 Police when their contracts are completed.
 Two left to pursue other life interests.
 One wishes to return to the police in the next 12 months.
-One left to pursue a career in
+One left to pursue a career in another Directorate.

-Over the past 12 months, five officers have left the Police Service.
-Two of these left to pursue careers overseas due to better

 In summary, three of the five officers who left wish to return and they left to achieve personal ambitions or to achieve a better income.
 Chief of Police David Lynch, 1 April 2019

-Correction

-terms and conditions.
-Both stated they wished to return to the

-The St Helena Independent Volume XIV, Issue 18, Friday 5th April 2019